 On The Same Page Newsletter

-To receive the 2017 emailed version of the
+To receive the 2017 or the 2018 emailed version of the

 "On The Same Page" newsletter, please contact Jan Tomlinson at firstname.lastname@example.org.

-The Office of the President has established the “Legends of Loyalty” award.
-This award is intended to identify and recognize the recipients dedication and commitment to the college.
+The “Legends of Loyalty” award was established by the Office of the President to identify and recognize the recipients' dedication and commitment to the college.
 It spotlights individuals who have, over the years, made a significant impact on the history of the college, and have gone above and beyond their required duties and proven unselfish allegiance.

 The 2016 Legends of Loyalty recipients are: